uccser/cs-field-guide/csfieldguide/chapters/content/en/human-computer-interaction/sections/usability-heuristics.md

 Follow real-world conventions, making information appear in a natural and logical order.*

 The language, colours and notation in an interface should match the user's world, and while this seems obvious and sensible, it's often something that is overlooked.
-Take for example the following two buttons – can you see what is confusing about them?
+Take for example the following two buttons &ndash; can you see what is confusing about them?

 {interactive slug="confused-buttons" type="in-page"}